 - Building coverage ratio 50%

-- Possible facilities: pool, kitchen, living room, family room, up to 5 bedrooms
+- Possible facilities: pool, kitchen, living room, family room

 #2 Setting up a hotel in Bali

-The registration of hotels in Bali is quite complex.
-This business classification is mainly suitable for big hotels located in large tourist areas.
+Registration of hotel businesses in Bali is quite complex.
+This business classification is mainly suitable for large hotels located in tourist areas.